Skip to content

 I am currently focused on:

-• designing governance layers for modular systems
+• designing cloud-portable backend systems

-• improving runtime safety for Python-based platforms
+• improving runtime safety for modular platforms

 • building developer tooling for long-lived backends